tfjmp/website/content/home/phd.md

 * Therefore, link clearly potential advisors to your experience and your aspirations
 * Everything else being equal, an applicant that understands and shows **why** they should be working with a specific advisor are more likely to be successful
 * This is my personal opinion and may not be universally true

-{{% callout note %}}
-There are several **fully funded summer internships** available to join my group for the Summer of 2023 via the [MITACS Globalink Research Internship](https://www.mitacs.ca/en/programs/globalink/globalink-research-internship) program.
-As an intern you will work on issues relating to systems monitoring, observability, and intrusion detection.
-You will be joining the [Systopia Research Lab](https://systopia.cs.ubc.ca/) and will work closely with current graduate students and other interns.

-Project IDs: 29177 and 29683.

-You must **apply on [MITACS website](https://www.mitacs.ca/en/programs/globalink/globalink-research-internship) before September 22, 2022**.
-Please, review details of the application process carefully.
-{{% /callout %}}